-Car subscription service guide: the alternative to buying and leasing - Roadshow
+Car subscription service guide: The alternative to buying and leasing - Roadshow

 Insurance is not included with the monthly subscription fee but Borrow says that it can assist with finding insurance and bundle it with your monthly payment.
 Maintenance and roadside assistance are both included.

-Borrow is the most lifestyle-focused of the third party options with its promises of swag bags, new products, event and restaurant discounts.
-While it might be good for someone who is in Los Angeles for a predetermined length of time, with used EV prices being what they are, it's probably not a great option for someone who is living here permanently, kind of like a furnished apartment near a movie studio.
+Borrow is the most lifestyle-focused of the third-party options with its promises of swag bags, new products, event and restaurant discounts.
+While it might be good for someone who's in Los Angeles for a predetermined length of time, with used EV prices being what they are, it's probably not a great option for someone who is living there permanently, kind of like a furnished apartment near a movie studio.

 Fair